Pension drawdown — the complete UK guide.

 Pension drawdown — sometimes called "flexi-access drawdown" or just "income drawdown" — is a way of taking money from your defined-contribution pension pot while leaving the rest invested.
 Instead of handing your pot to an insurance company in exchange for a guaranteed income for life (an annuity), you keep ownership of the pot, stay invested in the markets, and withdraw money as and when you need it.

 Since the pension freedoms introduced in April 2015, anyone with a defined-contribution (DC) pension can access their pot from age 55 (rising to 57 from April 2028).
 Before 2015, most people were effectively forced to buy an annuity.
-Now, drawdown is the dominant choice — HMRC data shows that drawdown withdrawals consistently exceed annuity purchases by a wide margin.
+Now, drawdown is a major route into retirement income: FCA retirement income market data for 2024/25 recorded 349,992 drawdown policy sales, 88,430 annuity sales, and £70.876 billion withdrawn from pension pots.

 The appeal is obvious: flexibility.
 You control how much you take, when you take it, and what the rest stays invested in.
 If you die with money still in the pot, it passes to your beneficiaries — unlike most annuities, which die with you.
 But flexibility comes with risk.
 An annuity guarantees you won't run out of money.
 Drawdown does not.